 What About Baklava's Fillings?

 Baklava's fillings include chopped nuts, cinnamon, and cardamom.
 These are vegan, so what could be non-vegan about these plant-based ingredients?

 It might come as a shock, but nuts can be non-vegan.

 For example, growing almonds include bee exploitation, where farmers use bees for the so-called "managed pollination."

-Because of this, many vegans today don't consider almonds vegan.
+Because of this, many vegans today don't consider almonds vegan, at least in my experience.

 Is the Syrup Vegan?